"V" device: Civil Air Patrol

+The Civil Air Patrol's Disaster Relief Ribbon is awarded for participation in five actual/evaluated disaster relief missions and completion of other requirements.
+It may also be awarded with a Silver "V" device to any CAP member who participates as a CAP member in a disaster relief effort for a Presidential-declared disaster.
+Participation in any Presidential declared disaster since 1990 qualifies.

 Navy, Marine Corps, and Coast Guard

 For the Navy, Marine Corps, and Coast Guard, the "V" is always worn in the center of the service ribbon, while any gold or silver 5/16 Inch Stars are added in balance to the right and left of the "V" starting with the right side from the wearer's perspective.
 Marine Corps refer to it as Combat Distinguishing Device.

 The Navy, Marine Corps, and Coast Guard continue to award and issue the bronze version.
 The Marine Corps allows anodized medals and anodized Combat "V"s to be worn on the dress blues uniform.